SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_7.0.3.md

 Several improvements have been implemented in the EPM_I_DOCSIS_AddNewCcapCmPair script, which is used to create a new CCAP.

 - Every page now includes a *Cancel* button, which you can use the terminate the script.
-- Validation on fields now prevents the user from proceeding if fields still need to be filled in.
+- If fields that must be filled in are still empty, the field validation will now prevent the user from proceeding.
 - When the script has been fully executed, a final page is now displayed with important information regarding the element creation process.
 If a message labeled as "[ERROR]" is shown in this window, this means that the creation of a specific element could not be completed.
 If a message labeled as "[INFO]" is shown, this message contains important information regarding the creation of elements.